rurban/libu8ident/README.md

   value indicating that the string does not match any of the levels 1-5.

+4_c11. **safeC11**

+* We also provide a special profile, called **`U8ID_PROFILE_4_C11`**, defined by `-DU8ID_PROFILE_SAFEC11`.
+This is an extended Moderate Profile (4), plus allowing Greek with Latin, plus only allowing Allowed IdentifierStatus.
+* `U8ID_PROFILE_4_C11` is the secure extension over C11, disallowing the restricted and limited_use scripts and identifiers, arbitrary rtl and ltr overrides, and all the insecure mixed scripts combinations.
+  See `unic11.h` and `test-c11.c`

+6_c11. **C11STD**

+* The C11 standard allows a certain range of (mostly insecure) codepoints, and did not define combinations of mixed scripts, not a security profile.
+Thus an insecure Unrestricted profile 6, ignoring the UCD IdentifierStatus.
+This is `U8ID_PROFILE_6_C11`, defined by `-DU8ID_PROFILE_C11STD`
+  See `unic11.h` and http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2731.pdf
+  Annex D (p.
+425)

 Recommended is Level 4, the **Moderately Restrictive level**.
 It is always easier to widen restrictions than narrow them.

-We also provide a special profile, called **`U8ID_PROFILE_4_C11`**, defined by `-DU8ID_PROFILE_C11`.
-This is an extended Moderate Profile (4), plus allowing Greek with Latin.
-The C11 allowed a certain range of codepoints, but did not define combinations of mixed scripts.
-Thus an insecure Minimally Restrictive profile 5. `U8ID_PROFILE_4_C11` is a secure extension over C11, disallowing most confusables.

 configure options
 -----------------